Gédéon Geismar: Personal life

-Geismar, who was raised in a devout family, was deeply religious, and refused to garrison in cities without synagogues.
+Geismar, was deeply religious, having grown up in a devout family.
+He refused to garrison in cities without synagogues.

 Family and ancestry

 Geismar's father, Marx (c.
 1817-1898) was born in Grussenheim, Haut-Rhin.
 His mother Jeanne Léopold was from Pfaffenhoffen, and died in Paris.

-He married Parisian-born Marthe Léa Lévy on October 16, 1903.
-They had two children : Yvonne Geismar, a lawyer and the 15th deputy mayor of Paris, and Jean Gabriel, a business magnate.
+He married Parisian-born Marthe Léa Lévy on 16 October 1903.
+They had two children: Yvonne Geismar, a lawyer and the deputy mayor of the 15th arrondissement of Paris, and Jean Gabriel, a business magnate.

-He had two notable nephews : Léon Geismar, governor of French West Africa, and Max Hymans, CEO of Air France.
+He had two notable nephews: Léon Geismar, governor of French West Africa, and Max Hymans, CEO of Air France.